himanshu272/pastebin/README.md

 # pastebin
-# This is a basic passtebin app
+# This is a basic pastebin app
 # Requirements
 pip install django
 # How to run: